Holiday Safety Check: Fire Hazards, Gifts, Mental Health, and, Yes...COVID-19Health Hub

 The most wonderful time of the year celebrates the joy of family and friends.

 But as love, laughter and light fill our hearts, we’ll need to celebrate a little differently this year to prevent the spread of COVID-19.
-To create a merry holiday season to help keep your loved ones and communities healthy and safe, check out recommendations of the Centers for Disease Control and Prevention here.
+To create a merry holiday season to help keep your loved ones and communities healthy and safe, check out of the Centers for Disease Control and Prevention for recommendations .

 While we encourage you to follow the CDC’s holiday safety tips, remember to pay special attention to your own health and wellness, too.
 Lee Health wants to see you ring in the New Year in good health and in good spirits.